Xazax-hun/domains-oxide/README.md

 The gray area represents the regions  of the 2D space that the analysis deduced as reachable.

 ![Interval example output](examples/interval_example.png "Interval example output")

+# Abstract interpretation framework

+The project is heavily modularized.
+The `analysis` crate contains a general abstract interpretation framework that is independent of the `tr` language.
+This framework should be reusable for other languages.
+The `domains-lib` crate contains the lexer, parser, control flow graph generator and interpreter of the `tr` language.
+It is a reusable library.
+Finally, the `domains-driver` crate is an executable that can be invoked to analyze or execute `tr` programs.
+In the future, I might end up splitting up `domains-lib`, so the parser is reusable without the analysis parts.